 See milestone dates, votes, and text of S5773

-Helping to shepherd this legislation from conceptualization to enactment, OHCD compared and determined the legislative approach to pursue, drafted bill language, met with legislators, mobilized support from partner organizations, prepared in partnership with City agencies background materials and examples of how the City could make use of the data, and more.
+Helping to shepherd this legislation from conceptualization to enactment, OHCD determined the legislative approach to pursue, drafted bill language, met with legislators, mobilized support from partner organizations, worked with City agencies to prepare background materials and examples of how the City could make use of the data, and more.

-Since the passage of the legislation, OHCD has continued to lead the way in ensuring that our increased access to wage reporting data is fully leveraged by planning with City and State coaltiion partners for a smooth and effective implementation.
-OHCD is also helping coordinate agency-specific and system-wide research agendas that are ready for submissions once the bill takes effect.
+Since the passage of the legislation, OHCD has continued to lead the way in ensuring smooth and successful implementation.
+OHCD collaborated with City and State coalition partners in anticipation of the law going into effect.
+OHCD is also helping coordinate agency-specific and system-wide research agendas for New York City to fully leverage our increased access to the WRS data.
 Better data can help us create a better workforce and education system.